foundryvtt/dnd5e/wiki/Activity-Type-Enchant.md

 ## Configuring Enchanting

-After creating the Enchant activity on an item the sheet will open.
+After creating the Enchant activity the configuration sheet will open.
 In addition to the standard activity options (see the [Activities Overview](Activities.md) for more details), Enchant also includes the "Enchanting" tab with details on enchantments and restrictions.

 ### Enchantments